Symphaedra: Distribution

+In Sri Lanka, it is restricted to savannah environments in Nilgala and Rathugala areas of Gal Oya National park of Uva province.

 Life cycle

 Larva

 The larva is light green with the purple spots on the dorsal.
 The sides of the larva contain row of ten horizontal spines covered with fine green hair.

 Pupa

 The pupa is short broad and triangular.
 It is green and has gold spots and lines.

 Larval host plants

 The larvae are known to breed on Shorea robusta and Diospyros melanoxylon.